gafoo173/HardView/docs/LiveViewAPI.md

 `LiveView` is a high-performance, cross-platform C++ module with Python bindings designed for real-time system monitoring.
 It provides easy-to-use classes for tracking CPU, RAM, Disk, Network, GPU performance, and comprehensive temperature monitoring.
 The library is optimized for low overhead, making it suitable for integration into monitoring dashboards, performance-critical applications, and system analysis tools.

 This document provides a comprehensive guide to the `LiveView` API, with detailed explanations and Python code examples for each component.
+> **Note:**
+> Some classes and functions may require administrative privileges on Windows or `sudo` on Linux, especially classes related to temperature and sensors.

 ---